moj-analytical-services/user-guidance/source/documentation/tools.md

     ```bash
     python3 -m venv venvname
     ```
+    Tip: In case you're wondering about the differences of `python` vs `python3` (and `pip` vs `pip3`), adding the `3` just makes sure you're using Python 3, instead of the old standard Python 2.
+This isn't a problem for Analytical Platform, or other recent Linux and MacOS releases, which default to Python 3.
+But if in case you find yourself using older OSs, you might like to get in the habit of specify the `3` when you create the venv (`python3 -m venv venvname`).
+Once you've activating the venv you'll always get Python 3.

 2. Activate the environment in the terminal to divert any terminal commands (e.g. pip installs): (terminal)